 During Lockdown I have been busy scanning many hundreds of rolls of film and slides dating back to 1975.
-It will take some months (and even years) to process these and gradually get them ready for viewing on, so expect new sets to be added regularly.
+It will take some months (and even years) to process these and gradually get them ready for viewing, so expect new sets to be added regularly.

 I would not describe myself as a photographer but I certainly enjoy taking photographs.
+I suppose I am an enthusiastic amateur.
 I like to record events like parties, weddings, holidays and so forth.
 I am quite sure that back in the 70’s, 80’s and 90’s I may have been considered a bit of a nuisance as I usually had a camera of some sort with me and at the time some people did not like having someone snapping away.
 In my experience though those same people are glad now that I did, as in many cases there would be no visual record of people and events.

 An old girlfriend of mine once pointed out that if I am not very good at something I don’t even attempt it.
 This was one of those comments that could be taken two ways, either as a negative or a positive aspect of my character.
 In any event this was quite perceptive of her and she is quite right, whether I like it or not!
 Whilst I know little about the technical side of photography I am a perfectionist in all things and seem to have an eye for a good shot; I see interesting shapes, colours and juxtapositions, sometimes in the most mundane things.

 Since digital photography came along everything changed.
 All of a sudden it did not matter how many shots you took as you were no longer forking out for film and developing.
-Incidentally, on the subject of developing, I used to send a lot of my films off to York Photo to be developed; they went under various names and were, I believe, the largest company of its kind for some time.
+Incidentally, on the subject of developing, I used to send a lot of my films off to York Photo – they went under various trade names and were, I believe, the largest company of its kind for many years.
 They just happened to be based in my home town of Newton Abbot!

-These are two of my ‘old’ cameras that still work but which I have not used since 2016.
-The Canon EOS 450D was my main digital camera for many years, replacing the Canon film camera I had before that.
-Also in the picture is my Panasonic Lumix DMC-FZ7, which is a ‘bridge’ camera I thought would be handy for trips abroad or in any situation where I did not want to carry a full-sized camera.
-However, I have to say that I was never really impressed with the results from this camera.
+These are two of my ‘old’ cameras – they still work but I’ve not used them since 2016.
+The Canon EOS 450D was my digital camera for many years, replacing the Canon film camera I had before that.
+Also in the picture is my Panasonic Lumix DMC-FZ7 – a ‘bridge’ camera I thought would be handy for trips abroad or where I did not want to carry a full-sized camera.
+However, I was never really impressed with the results.
 Since 2016 I have used my Sony A6300 and I am very pleased with it.